CarlDownsOracle/oci-tag-enrichment-task/README.md

 See the [Quick Start guide on OCI Functions](http://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsquickstartguidestop.htm) reference.
 This task supports a number of configuration options (see below).

-### Selecting Target OCIDs

-The default behavior is to collect and attach all tags for all OCIDs present in an event payload.
-If you only want to target specific OCID keys to retrieve, define the list of `TARGET_OCID_KEYS` to search for in the event payloads.
-Set the `TARGET_OCID_KEYS` to a comma-separated list of OCID keys (l-values in the payload) to include.

-### What about Nested Payloads?

-Target OCIDs can exist anywhere in the event payload, and will be found regardless of nested position.

-### What about Performance?

-The results are cached when retrieved within the Function container using an LRU cache.

-### Function Testing
+### Testing the Function by Invoking it Locally

 Once you have the Fn Application created, Function built and deployed to the Application, we can perform some tests from the cloud shell without having to set up a Service Connector.

-Add a freeform tag to the VCN you created for the Fn Application.
+Using the OCI Console, add a `freeform` tag to the VCN subnets you created for the Fn Application.
 An example freeform tag:

     "app-test": "working"

-We will invoke the function by passing it a simulated event payload that looks like this:
+Invoke the function by passing it a simulated event payload that looks like this:

     {
-      "vcnId": "ocid1.vcn.oc1.iad...."
+      "id": "your-vcn-id-goes-here"
     }

 Now let's invoke the Function from the directory in cloud shell where the function code is located, passing in a simulated 'event' payload like so:

-    echo -n '{"vcnId":"your-vcn-id-goes-here"}' | fn invoke tag-enrichment-app oci-tag-enrichment-task
+    echo -n '{"id":"your-vcn-subnet-ocid-goes-here"}' | fn invoke tag-enrichment-app oci-tag-enrichment-task

 You should see the same payload returned with `tags` collection added ... something like this:

     {
-        "vcnId": "ocid1.vcn.oc1.iad....",
+        "id": "ocid1.subnet.oc1.iad....",
         "tags": {
-            "ocid1.vcn.oc1.iad....": {
+            "ocid1.subnet.oc1.iad....": {
                 "freeform": {
                     "VCN": "VCN-2024-03-01T20:57:32"
                     "app-test": "working"